kabavol/LMSMonitor/README.md

 See the squeezelite page for more details

-We also need to install the WiringPi and i2c tools libraries so we can communicate wit the OLED screen
+We also need to install the i2c tools library so we can review setup and communicate with the OLED screen

 From the main web form click on Extensions button in the *Additional functions* section

-On the page displayed select *wiringpi.tcz* from the dropdown and install On the page displayed select *i2c-tools-dev.tcz* from the dropdown and install
+On the page displayed select *i2c-tools-dev.tcz* from the dropdown and install

 ## pCP Install